-This Tool appends silence (-INF) audio to the Head, Tail, or Head and Tail of a Blu-Ray Primary Audio encoded file.
-When the encode is loaded, the Original TC Start and Original TC End: will display the current timecode Start and End times for the file.
-The timecode value entered into the Add Head Silence (A): timecode field will determine the length of silent audio that will be added onto the Head/Front of the original encode.
-The timecode value entered into the Tail/End of the original encode.
-The Mew TC Start (C): timecode field allows a user to perform a Restripe command at the same time the silence is added.
-Every instance in which a user malleable timecode field is committed (ie. Enter is hit for A, B, or C timecode fields) the New TC End (D): will adjust accordingly.
+This tool appends silence (-INF) audio to the head, tail, or head and tail of a Blu-Ray Primary Audio encoded file.
+When the encode is loaded, the Original TC Start: and Original TC End: will display the current timecode start and end times for the file.
+The timecode value entered into the field will determine the length of silent audio that will be added onto the head/front of the original encode.
+The timecode value entered into the Add Tail Silence (B): timecode field will determine the length of silent audio that will be added onto the Tail/End of the original encode.
+The New TC Start (C): timecode field allows a user to perform a Restripe command at the same time the silence is added.
+Each instance in which a user-defined timecode field is changed (ie. enter is input for A, B, or C timecode fields) the New TC End (D): will adjust accordingly.

-CAUTION: Consider audio to timecode synchronization lost if either Add Head Silence (A): is anything other than 00:00:00:00 or if the New TC Start (C): is not equal to the Original TC Start: Timecode synchronization Drift will be no greater than one DTS-HD frame in the worst case.
+CAUTION: Consider audio-to-timecode synchronization lost if either Add Head Silence (A): is anything other than 00:00:00:00 or if the New TC Start (C): is not equal to the Timecode synchronization drift will be no greater than one DTS-HD frame in the worst case.

-- ✓ Note: Changing either Add Head Silence (A): to anything other than 00:00:00:00 or changing the New TC Start (C): to something other than the Original TC Start: will result in an encoded file with an adjusted Reference Time to a valid timecode per the new frame count. - ☑ Note: The Add Silence tool will ONLY work with Primary Audio files created by MAS Encoder v2.0 and after.
+- Note: Changing either

+Add Head Silence (A): to anything other than 00:00:00:00 or changing the

+New TC Start (C): to something other than the original TC Start: will result in an encoded file with an adjusted reference time to a valid timecode per the new frame count. - Note: The Add Silence Tool will ONLY work with Primary Audio files created by MAS Encoder v2.0 and after.